skepticalchemist/heart_disease_risk_classifier/README.md

 * _/model_:
   * contains only the local model, identical to the deployed one
 * _/src_:
-  * contains user defined functions (utility.py), config files and some python scripts
+  * contains user-defined functions (utility.py), config files, and some python scripts
 * _/notebooks_
   * _01_EDA.ipynb_
     * Performs an exploratory data analysis (EDA) using the library [Sweetviz](https://github.com/fbdesignpro/sweetviz)